mark2b/wpa-connect/README.md

 **wpa-connect** communicates with WPA supplicant over D-Bus (linux message bus system).

 This package was developed as part of IoT project in order to add Wi-Fi connectivity to headless Raspberry Pi like devices.
-No need to **connman** or **Network Manager** be installed.
+No need for **connman** or **Network Manager** be installed.

 ## Setup